Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Compare: Euclid's two proofs both concern primes but attack different questions—infinitude (how many?) versus uniqueness (how do they combine?).
-Both use contradiction and appear in the Elements, making Euclid the architect of classical number theory.
+Compare: Euclid's two proofs both concern primes but attack different questions: infinitude (how many primes are there?) versus uniqueness (how do primes combine to build other numbers?).
+Both use contradiction and both appear in the Elements, making Euclid the architect of classical number theory.

 These proofs transformed how mathematicians think about space, measurement, and structure.
 They introduced techniques that would later evolve into calculus, topology, and graph theory.

-These revolutionary arguments forced mathematicians to confront the strange properties of infinite sets.
-Cantor's work, in particular, revealed that infinity comes in different sizes—a concept that initially sparked fierce controversy.
+These arguments forced mathematicians to confront the strange properties of infinite sets.
+Cantor's work, in particular, revealed that infinity comes in different sizes, a concept that initially sparked fierce controversy.

-Compare: Cantor and Gödel both used self-referential arguments to prove limitations—Cantor showed we can't list all reals, Gödel showed we can't prove all truths.
-Both faced initial resistance and both fundamentally changed mathematical philosophy.
-If an FRQ asks about the "limits of mathematical systems," Gödel is your go-to example.
+Compare: Cantor and Gödel both used self-referential arguments to prove limitations.
+Cantor showed we can't list all reals; Gödel showed we can't prove all truths.
+Both faced fierce initial resistance, and both fundamentally changed mathematical philosophy.
+If an exam asks about the "limits of mathematical systems," Gödel is your primary example, but Cantor's work on the hierarchy of infinities is closely related.

 Some mathematical statements resisted proof for centuries, becoming legendary challenges.
 Their eventual solutions often required entirely new mathematical machinery.

-Compare: Fermat's Last Theorem and the Four Color Theorem both resisted proof for over a century, but their solutions couldn't be more different—Wiles used abstract algebraic geometry, while Appel-Haken used brute computational force.
+Compare: Fermat's Last Theorem and the Four Color Theorem both resisted proof for over a century, but their solutions couldn't be more different.
+Wiles used abstract algebraic geometry; Appel and Haken used brute computational force.
 Both expanded our notion of what mathematical proof can look like.

 | Concept | Best Examples |